 The benefit for customers is that they can keep inventory on-site and available when it is needed, only paying for the inventory once it is sold or used.
 This way, they become a reliable source of product without having to put down a lot of capital upfront.

-During the time of COVID-19, distributors are experiencing even more benefits.
+Post-COVID, distributors are experiencing even more benefits.
 When the supply chain is no longer reliable, having customers reliably supplied with a stash of inventory on-hand can make distributors heroes.
 Plus, when many businesses are facing uncertain cashflow, customers can rest easy knowing they already have access to inventory.

 While consignment inventory has several advantages, there are a few common mistakes that distributors make — especially when they're putting together contracts with their customers for consignment inventory.